 See instructions via a video at Centralized Configuration for Email Engine.

 On a case-by-case basic, BMC may grant temporary administrator access to one of your users in a QA or production environment.
 Access is usually granted only for onboarding project work.
-To request temporary access, submit a request using the Request Something Else offering from the i.onbmc.com support portal.
+To request temporary access, Create New Case in .
 You must provide the following information in your request:

 In order to prevent inadvertent changes made to your QA or production environment, BMC reserves the right to deny such access request.
 Some changes can have a significant impact on system performance and stability and as a general rule of thumb, this level of access is not required or granted.
 In the event temporary administrator access is approved, it will be granted for no more than 72 hours.

 Users may not use temporary admin access to assign the Administrator permission.
-The Administrator permission is not allowed in any environment other than development.
+The Administrator permission is by default not allowed in any environment other than development.
 Users should make all customizations in the development environment, and then promote them forward using the BMC Helix Change Management process or the BMC Helix IT Service Management Deployment Application utility.
 Customers are encouraged to use self-service to deploy applications on their own, and requesting this temporary admin access is required for the promotion of changes from development to QA or QA to production.